ShellOnYou/SOY_MS_HTTP/README.md

 Once it is launched, you can access the app using the appropriate endpoints and ports specified in your customized `docker-compose.yml` and `variables.env` files.
 If you didn't change any port version, the front is accessed at `http://localhost:3001` and the backend at `http://localhost:5001`.
 The endpoints are listed in the `exercise-http/routes` and the `other-http/routes` folders.

+The DB in its current state contains a large number of user accounts for load test purposes.
+We give some examples here so that you can log in with the front of the app to explore its functionalities:
+- adminp@yopmail.com / anonymous
+- teacher@yopmail.com / plageVB
+- etud-ig3-0@yopmail.com / plageCT

 ## Replicating some services